Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 By the results of [Se8], all the constructions that were associated with a (definable) equivalence relation over a free group can be associated with a definable equivalence relation over a (non-abelian) torsion-free hyperbolic group.
 Hence, torsion-free hyperbolic groups admit the same type of geometric elimination of imaginaries as a non-abelian free group.

-\vglue 1pc \proclaim{Theorem 4.6} Let $\Gamma$ be a non-elementary, torsion-free hyperbolic group, and let $E(p,q)$ be a definable equivalence relation over $\Gamma$.
+\vglue 1pc \proclaim{Theorem 4.5} Let $\Gamma$ be a non-elementary, torsion-free hyperbolic group, and let $E(p,q)$ be a definable equivalence relation over $\Gamma$.
 The conclusion of theorem 4.4 holds for $E(p,q)$.
-If we add sorts for the imaginaries that are presented in section 2: conjugation, left and right cosets of cyclic groups, and double cosets of cyclic groups (all in $\Gamma$), then $E(p,q)$ is geometrically eliminated. \endproclaim
+If we add sorts for the imaginaries that are presented in section 2: conjugation, generalized double cosets (definition 2.4) and generalized conjugated double cosets (definition 2.6), then $E(p,q)$ is geometrically eliminated (as it appears in the statement of theorem 4.4). \endproclaim

 \nfp By [Se8] the description of a definable set over a hyperbolic group is similar to the one over a free group.
 In [Se8], the analysis of solutions to systems of equations, the construction of formal solutions, the analysis of parametric equations, and in particular the uniform bounds on the number of rigid and strictly solid families of solutions that are associated with a given value of the defining parameters, are generalized to non-elementary, torsion-free hyperbolic groups.
 Furthermore, in [Se8] the sieve procedure is generalized to torsion-free hyperbolic groups, as well as the the analysis and the description of definable sets.
 Duo limit groups are defined and constructed over torsion-free hyperbolic groups precisely as over free groups, and so are the Diophantine envelope and the duo envelope (see section 1).